On the action of relatively irreducible automorphisms on their train tracks: North-South dynamics for primitive irreducible automorphisms

 \subsection{Statement of North-South Dynamics}

-The so-called North-South dynamics for iwip automorphisms in the classical Culler-Vogtmann Outer space $CV_n$ is a well know fact established in~\cite{LL}, and generalised in~\cite{Gupta} to a more general case.
-(In~\cite{Gupta} is where the hypothesis $\rank(\G)\geq 3$ is required).
-Here we need a North-South dynamics for our case, which is slightly more general.
+The so-called North-South dynamics for iwip automorphisms in the classical Culler-Vogtmann Outer space $CV_n$ is a well known fact established in~\cite{LL}, and generalised in~\cite{Gupta} in greater generality.
+(In~\cite{Gupta} the hypothesis $\rank(\G)\geq 3$ is required).
+Here we need a North-South dynamics result for our case, which is slightly more general.

 The proof of Theorem~\ref{NSdyn} below, is essentially exactly the same as the proof of~\cite[Theorem~C]{Gupta}, where the author assumes that $G$ is free and that the automorphism is iwip (or fully irreducible).
 However, her proof applies for general groups, where some missing point can be filled using results of~\cite{GH}.
 Finally, we note that the iwip property is not really used anywhere in the proof.
-More specifically, it is needed an irreducible automorphism which can be represented by some (simplicial) train track representative with primitive transition matrix (whence every train track representative has this property).
+More specifically, what is needed is an irreducible automorphism which can be represented by some simplicial train track map with primitive transition matrix (whence every simplicial train track representative of $[\phi]$ has this property).
+Irreducibility is needed because it implies connectedness of local Whitehead graphs -- which is in fact used -- but irreducibility of powers is not used.

 For these reasons, we decided to not include all details of the proof here, but for the rest of the section, we just mention the main steps of the proof of~\cite[Theorem~C]{Gupta}, and we explain why the proofs of relevant statements still hold on our context, by giving appropriate references when needed.